Bottle Typing/Diagnostic Shapes

 page, 1906 Illinois Glass Company bottle catalog scanned at two pages per

 1906 IGCo.
 Catalog to access the page that links to all the scans of this

 very useful catalog.
 Soda and mineral water bottles are listed primarily on pages

 Each of the pictured bottles has a description and explanation including estimated dates or date ranges for that type bottle and links to other view pictures of the bottle.
 Additional links to images of similar bottles are also frequently included.

 The array of references used to support the conclusions and estimates found here - including the listed dating ranges - are noted.
-Additional information and estimates are based on the empirical observations of the content manager over almost 40 years of experience; this is often but not always noted.
+Additional information and estimates are based on the empirical observations of the content manager over 50 years of experience; this is often but not always noted.

 Various terminology is used in the descriptions that may be unfamiliar if you have not studied other pages on this site.
 If a term is unfamiliar, first check the Bottle Glossary page for an explanation or definition.
 As an alternative, one can do a search of this website.
 To do a word/phrase search one must use the "Search SHA" boxes found on many of the main SHA web pages, including the Research Resources page (upper right side of that page) which links to this site.
 The Historic Bottle Website (HBW) has no internal search mechanism so be aware that when running a search one will also get non-HBW response links to other portions of the SHA site.

 Soda water, as noted above, was being bottled at least as early as 1806 when the first reference was made to the need for "soda water" bottles by a New England scientist that was asked to make and offer the product by his neighbors (Riley 1958).
 Mineral water in bottles goes back before that as it is known that bottled waters were being produced in - and likely imported from - Europe as early as the late 17th century and surely by the end of American Revolutionary War.